tortiz7/microblog_VPC_deployment/README.md

 ---
 ### SSH Into the Application_Server

 - **Why:** Now, we will connect to the `Application_Server` EC2 for the first time.
-Since the 'Application_Server' resides in our Private Subnet, it does not have a Public IP associated with it - so we cannot connect to it from the AWS GUI like we would our `Jenkins` and `Web_Server` EC2.
+Since the 'Application_Server' resides in our Private Subnet, it does not have a Public IP associated with it - so we cannot connect to it from the AWS GUI like we would our `Jenkins` and `Web_Server` EC2's.
 To connect, we will need the .pem file that was downloaded to your local computer when you first created the `Application_Server` EC2 and it's associated Key Pair.

 - **How:** There is a method to copy the key directly from your local machine to the `Web_Server`...That I will show you next time!
-For now, navigate to the `~/.ssh` in your `Web_Server` EC2, and nano a new file called App_Server_Key.pem.
+For now, navigate to the `~/.ssh` in your `Web_Server` EC2, and nano a new file called `App_Server_Key.pem`.
 Then, locate the .pem file you saved when you created the `Application_Server`, open it with your word proccessor of choice, and copy the **full** contents of that .pem file, including the beginning and ending RSA lines.
 Then, navigate back to your `Web_Server` and paste the contents into the App_Server_Key.pem.
 This key now holds the .pem key that pairs to the .pub key already in the `Application_Server`, and you can use the following command to SSH into the `Application_Server`: `ssh -i App_Server_Key.pem ubuntu@<your_App_Server's_Private_IP>`.
 Note that we are using the Private IP here because the Application and Web Servers are in the same VPC, and thus are able to communicate to one another via their Private IP's.
 No need for VPC Peering just yet!
 ---
 ### Create Gunicorn Daemon

 - **Why**: Now that we are connected to the `Application_Server`, we will create a Gunicorn daemon.
 We did so in the previous Workload, and we will do so again for the same reason: to ensure the Microblog app runs as a service and automatically starts on boot.
 This helps manage the app's lifecycle, ensuring that Gunicorn starts, stops, and restarts as needed without manual intervention.
-We have not installed gunicorn unto the `Application_Server` yet, but we need the Gunicorn daemon first because we will Clone the GitHub Repository with the source code, install all needed programs and dependencies, and run the Flask application all in one script during the next step.
+We have not installed gunicorn unto the `Application_Server` yet, but we need the Gunicorn daemon first because we will clone the GitHub Repository with the source code, install all needed programs and dependencies, and run the Flask application all in one script during the next step.

-- **Where**: The Gunicorn service file will be created in the `/etc/systemd/system/` directory on the Applicatio Server EC2.
+- **Where**: The Gunicorn service file will be created in the `/etc/systemd/system/` directory on the Application Server EC2.
 This is where system-level services are managed on Linux systems.

 Below is the configuration for the Gunicorn daemon: